Fondazione-ASPHI/Nose-Drive/README.md

 * The "P" key pauses and resumes inputs simulation
 * If the program does not run, try to install the [Visual C++ redistributable package](https://learn.microsoft.com/it-it/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022)

-## Inputs
+### Inputs ###
 Core commands:
 * NOSE DOWN: gamepad analog Right-Trigger (accelerator)
 * NOSE UP: gamepad Left-Trigger (brake)
 * NOSE RIGHT and LEFT: gamepad Left Analog Horizontal Axis (steer left and right)

 ## Advanced customization ##
-The software and its releases are plain Python code that can be modified.
+Using the Nose Drive Python library it is possible to create custom scripts to customize control of different kind of videogames.
+Examples of such scripts can be found inside the [test](tests/) folder.

 In the [drive_settings.json](https://github.com/Fondazione-ASPHI/Nose-Drive/blob/main/drive_settings.json) file you can modify:
 * sensibility values for inputs